 The deposit is a \$625,000 cash deposit held by the IWCC, plus accrued interest, less any workers' compensation claims filed and found compensable.
 The Foundation will be granted access to these funds upon the later of the expiring of the statute of limitations for such claims to be filed (June 2031), or the date that the last open claim is closed.
-The balance of this deposit was \$692,616 and \$676,817 at May 31, 2023 and 2022, respectively, and due to the uncertain outcome of future events, the Foundation has recorded a valuation allowance of \$314,000 against this asset.
+The balance of this deposit was \$692,616 at May 31, 2024 and 2023, and due to the uncertain outcome of future events, the Foundation has recorded a valuation allowance of \$314,000 against this asset.